natseg/aweddinginyork/landing.md

 ---
-title: Landing
+title: Stay in York
 layout: landing
-description: 'Lorem ipsum dolor sit amet nullam consequa<br />sed veroeros. tempus adipiscing nulla.'
+description: Our house is not big enough
 image: assets/images/pic07.jpg
 nav-menu: true
 ---